mariarzv/projectMLinCV/README.md

 1. Navigate to your folder and create poetry virtual environment `poetry env use python 3.9` or other Python version you have, to check your version run `python --version`
 2. Make sure you have poetry-core installed: `pip install poetry-core`
-3. To install the project directly from repository use `pip install git+https://github.com/mariarzv/projectMLinCV@assignment1`
+3. To install the project directly from repository use `pip install git+https://github.com/mariarzv/projectMLinCV.git@assignment1`
+OR
 4. Install the required dependencies by running `pip install -r requirements.txt` in the terminal.
 5. Run `cd dist` and `pip install projectMLinCV-0.0.1-py2.py3-none-any.whl` to install the project using the wheel file.
 If project is already installed with the same version as the provided wheel you can use --force-reinstall to force an installation of the wheel.

+## Running

+To run the project, navigate to demo.py directory and run `python demo.py`.
+This will grab an image and save the inference result in the images folder.